memfault/interrupt/_drafts/best-of-binutils.md

 ### strings

 As the name implies, `strings` will display all the strings in a binary.
-We can use the tool to:
+I typically use the tool in the following ways:

 1. To check for security holes in a binary (i.e encryption keys, hard coded passwords, etc)
 2. As a mechanism for quickly saving [code space]({% post_url